 Turn off the white light, go with red…

 ▸ Do not use flash: it induces stress and can make them vulnerable to predation.
-Flashes at night may temporarily limit a nocturnal bird ability to hunt for food or avoid predation.
+Flashes at night may temporarily limit a nocturnal bird’s ability to hunt for food or avoid predation.

 But why is red light ok?!
-Humans have three types of cone cells which have peak sensitivities to blue light(S-cones), green light (M-cones) and red light (L-cones).
-It is our red sensitive L-cones that enable us to see red when we use red light at night.
+Humans have three types of cone cells that have peak sensitivities to blue light(S-cones), green light (M-cones), and red light (L-cones).
+It is our red-sensitive L-cones that enable us to see red when we use red light at night.
 However, the retinas of most nocturnal animals do not have L-cones and this means that they are not affected when we illuminate them using red light.

 ▸ If you’re out with a guide, follow their rules.
 However, challenge respectfully if they’re using white light or otherwise operating unethically.